Velichovky: Administrative division

+Etymology

+The oldest form of the name was Velichov.
+It was derived from the personal name Velich, meaning "Velich's".
+Soon after its first appearance, the name was changed to its present form, which is diminutive and plural of Velichov.

 Geography

 Velichovky is located about 23 km west of Náchod and 16 km south of Hradec Králové.
 It lies in the East Elbe Table.
 The highest point is the flat hill Za Kostelem at 327 m above sea level.

 History

 The first written mention of Velichovky is from 1389.

+Demographics

 Economy

 Velichovky is known for a peat spa, which was founded in 1897.
 It focuses on rehabilitation and treatment of musculoskeletal disorders.

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The main landmark of Velichovky is the Church of the Transfiguration.
+It was built in the Renaissance style in 1616.

+The main spa building is a large house, built in the Functionalist style in 1923.
+For its architectural value, it is also protected as a cultural monument.